About The Experience

 Storms normally fire in the late afternoon or early evening, and we will often chase into the night.
 Expect late-night arrivals to hotels (sometimes after midnight) and early wake-up calls depending on our driving distance and the next day's forecast.
 Meal times may also be irregular due to the unpredictable nature of storm chasing and fast food is often the only option available when a chase is finished.
 Sometimes a meal may look like picking up something quick at a gas station.

 Storm chasing involves a lot of waiting before storms mature and the chase begins.
 We arrive at target locations a few hours before storms fire to ensure the best positioning.
 During downtime, we will try our best to find entertaining things to do.
 However, most chases happen in rural parts of the country.
-We encourage all clients to bring a laptop or tablet, books, headphones, etc. for entertainment.
+We encourage all guests to bring a laptop or tablet, books, headphones, etc. for entertainment.

 Accommodations